Veal Scallopini

 • Incredible texture and flavor.
 The texture of the veal is tender and juicy, and the sauce is perfectly creamy.
 It has a rich, savory, and slightly tangy flavor.

 • Quick.
-Veal is naturally a leaner cut of meat, so the cooking process is minimal, and you’ll have this impressive dish in under 20 minutes.
+Veal is naturally a lean cut of meat, so the cooking process is minimal, and you’ll have this impressive dish in under 20 minutes.

 • Flour.
-Lightly dusting the meat in flour forms a thin crust, which not only makes it extra tender but traps the juices inside.
+Lightly dusting the meat in flour forms a thin crust, which not only makes it extra tender but also traps the juices inside.
+It’s a neat trick I picked up in culinary school and swear by it for any time I need to pan-fry breaded protein!

 • Chicken stock.
 I prefer using a stock with no added salt because there is already ample salt in this dish (the salt and the capers!).

 • Heavy cream.
 For that rich and creamy sauce.
-Opt for full-fat cream: This is not the kind of dish to use low-fat or light varieties.
+Opt for full-fat cream, please: This is not the kind of dish to use low-fat or light varieties.

 • Capers.
 These salty, zingy bits balance out the richness of the sauce and complement the veal so well.